aay9423927446-tech/apnacollege-demo/README.md

 # apnacollege-demo
-this is my frist repositiry
+this is my frist git repositiry aalekh yadav